conan-io/docs/tutorial/consuming_packages/getting_started/build_simple_cmake_project.rst

 .. important::

-    In this example, we will retreive the zlib Conan package from a Conan repository with packages compatible for Conan 2.0.
-To run this example succesfully you should add this remote to your Conan configuration doing:
+    In this example, we will retrieve the CMake Conan package from a Conan repository with packages compatible for Conan 2.0.
+To run this example succesfully you should add this remote to your Conan configuration (if did not already do it) doing:
     ``conan remote add conanv2 https://conanv2beta.jfrog.io/artifactory/api/conan/conan --index 0``

 We'll use CMake as build system in this case but keep in mind that Conan **works with any